nunchaku-inria/nunchaku/input_lang.md

   ```

 - copy types:
   type alias, refinement types, and quotient types.
-See [section\_title](#copy-types) for more details.
+See [copy types](#copy-types) for more details.

 - includes:
   file inclusion, used to factor commonly used axioms and definitions in a file that can be imported in many problems.
-See [section\_title](#includes).
+See [includes](#includes).

   ```
     <statement> ::= <st-declaration>